Alonso-del-Arte/algebraics-python/README.md

 WORK IN PROGRESS.
 This is for algebraic number theory, such as imaginary quadratic rings, pure cubic numbers and so on and so forth.

+This is similar to my algebraic integer calculator project in Java.
+The conceptual differences due to Java being strongly typed and Python not being as strongly typed might not be as great as I imagined.

 I might be duplicating effort that has already been made for Python.
 But if nothing else, this will help me understand object-oriented programming in Python.